SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

     > [!IMPORTANT]
     > If the existing ProductId was used, SharePoint returns the error "The provided add-in differs from another add-in with the same version and product ID" when the converted add-in is installed.

-7. Find the **<RemoteWebApplication>** element and update the **ClientId** attribute to be the same GUID that was obtained when registering the add-in with SharePoint and that was used in the Azure Web Site's web.config add-in settings.
+7. Find the **<RemoteWebApplication>** element and update the **ClientId** attribute to be the same GUID that was obtained when registering the add-in with SharePoint and that was used in the Azure website's web.config add-in settings.

     ![Client ID attribute in app manifest](../images/ConvertAuto2ProviderFig22.jpg)